 Why?
-Theses pieces were impeccably hand made by skilled craftsmen in the finest colonial cabinet shops.
+These pieces were impeccably handmade by skilled craftsmen in the finest colonial cabinet shops.
 A number of these fabulous creations were even signed by the makers.

 The Goddard Townsend family of Newport, Rhode Island produced some of the most renowned and valuable pieces made during this period and a number of them were signed.
 These pieces get high-end auction houses like Sotheby’s really excited when they come on the market.
 In fact, a single mahogany secretary bookcase made by Christopher Townsend in 1740 once sold at auction in New York for the astonishing sum of $8.25 million.

 What Makes Period Furniture so Unique and Valuable?

 If you read Leigh and Leslie Keno’s book, Hidden Treasures: Searching for Masterpieces of American Furniture, you’re familiar with the passion period furniture pieces generate.
 Haven’t had the pleasure?
 It’s still available through major online booksellers, and definitely worth picking up if you want to learn more about antique furniture and the business.

 Lyn Sack Wall also knows the merits of period furniture.
 As the niece of Albert Sack, who operates Sack Heritage Group as mentioned in the Keno’s book, she's uniquely qualified to teach about this topic.